NATIONAL CANCER INSTITUTE - CANCER.GOV

 Overview

-The core provides access to several different state-of-the-art 3D microscopes as well as computers to visualize and process image data.
+The core provides access to several different state-of-the-art microscopes as well as computers to visualize, process and quantify image data.
 The facility houses equipment for 2D or 3D imaging of fixed and living specimens.
 High resolution images can be obtained by confocal microscopy or deconvolution, and super-resolution techniques SIM, STORM, MINFLUX.
 Single Molecule tracking is supported on MINFLUX, and custom HILO-illumination microscopes.

 Established Technologies